vuxcode/pr1-project-AlliedZombie/time-report.md

 - 2023-4-19 12:00 Worked for 4 hours.
 - *Made more dev functions so the functions for the damage works.
 Randomized function so the damage numbers gets random between min and max value depending on the enemy.*

+- 2023-4-20 22:00 Worked for 2 hours.
+- *Tried getting pictures into the html - failed.
+Then tried changing them in css but I havent still gotten it right*